ymasory/puritan/README.md

 ## Goals (for the future ... not there yet) ##
 - Puritan is made up of **only referentially transparent functions**, whether those functions are public or not.
+- Puritan is **familiar**, providing wrappers for impure Java and Scala functions that existing Scala and Scalaz developers can use without learning a brand new API.
 - Puritan uses **only the most primitive impure functions available** on the JVM.
 For example, `read` not `readLine`.
 Such JDK primitive functions often have `native` in their signature, or cannot